 My name is Ian Albinson, and I am running for Selectboard.

 I’ve lived for over ten years in Bristol, in a home just a short walk from Main Street.
 I am the Executive Director of the local downtown group Bristol CORE and run a motion design business with my wife, Raedia.
-We also have a two-year-old son, Max, who will soon be participating in the Bristol school system.
+We also have two young boys, Max and Finn, who will one day participate in the Bristol school system.
 Bristol is special.
 My family cares about its future and I want to further serve our town as a Selectboard member.

 Since 2009, I volunteered for the Bristol Downtown Community Partnership and served on its Design Committee and board.
 In 2015 I became its Executive Director.
 We restructured the organization and renamed it Bristol CORE.
 The new name speaks to our goal: doing everything we can to support and keep vibrant Bristol’s historic Downtown and Main Street.